Banqiao Dam: Construction

 Construction of the Banqiao dam began in April 1951 on the Ru River with the help of Soviet consultants as part of a project to control flooding and provide electrical power generation.
 The construction was a response to severe flooding in the Huai River Basin in 1949 and 1950.
 The dam was completed in June 1952.
 Because of the absence of hydrology data, the design standard was lower than usual.
 After the 1954 Huai River great flood, the upstream reservoirs including Banqiao were extended, constructed, and consolidated.
 Banqiao Dam was increased in height by 3 m.
 The dam crest level was 116.34 m above sea level and the crest level of the wave protection wall was 117.64 m above sea level.
 The total capacity of the reservoir was 492 million m^{3} (398,000 acre feet), with 375 million m^{3} (304,000 acre feet) reserved for flood storage.
 The dam was made of clay and was 24.5 m high.
 The maximum discharge of the reservoir was 1742 m3 per second.

 Cracks in the dam and sluice gates appeared after completion due to construction and engineering errors.
 They were repaired with the advice from Soviet engineers and the new design, dubbed the iron dam, was considered unbreakable.

 Whistle-blower

 Chen Xing (陈惺), one of China's foremost hydrologists, was involved in the design of the dam but he was also a vocal critic of the government's dam building policy and project which involved many dams in the basin.
 He had recommended 12 sluice gates for the Banqiao Dam but this was criticized as being excessive and the number was reduced to five.
 Other dams in the project, including the Shimantan Dam, had a similar reduction of safety features and Chen was removed from the project.
 In 1961, after problems with the water system were revealed, Chen was brought back to help.
 He continued to be an outspoken critic of the system and was again removed from the project.

-1975 Banqiao Dam failure

-In August 1975, the Banqiao dam collapsed, creating the third-largest flood in history which affected a total population of 10.15 million and inundated around 30 cities and counties of 12,000 square kilometers (or 3 million acres), with an estimated death toll ranging from tens of thousands to 240,000.